 The Iron Law of Evaluation (Rossi, 1987) is that the expected value of any net impact assessment of any large scale social program is zero.

 Of course, if the expected value is zero, that could just mean that there are as many negatives as positives.
 This is more likely to occur, of course, in preregistered randomized trials, where the researchers have fewer degrees of freedom to tiptoe through the tulips in the garden of forking paths.
-(This is the “stainless steel law” of policy evaluation, Ibid.)
+(This is a version of the “stainless steel law” of policy evaluation, above.)
 It also is more likely to happen when researchers’ incentives are to appear (or to be) unbiased, rather than to support a particular intervention.
-Carol Dweck is never, ever going to discover that growth mindset is actively harmful, no matter what trial she runs or what outcome she examines.
+Carol Dweck is never, ever going to discover that growth mindset is actively harmful, no matter what trial she runs or what outcome she examines, and even though her interventions are almost comical examples of the “Brass Law” above of interventions trying to change individuals’ behaviors and thoughts.
 But it does happen.

 For example, the federal government’s largest-scale randomized trial of labor programs for assisting low-income people in the 2000s, the Employment, Retention, and Advancement program, found statistically significant positive effects for three programs, statistically significant negative effects for two programs, and null effects for another seven.
 The evaluation of Building Strong Families, the Bush Administration’s >800 million dollar initiative to encourage marriage among low-income parents, found null effects in six programs, positive effects in one in Oklahoma, and strong negative effects in another in Baltimore, as well as statistically significant negative impacts on two outcomes when the eight programs were aggregated together.